 Challenges associated with an expected surge of patients as elective services resume in an environment that had shifted the focus to COVID-19 patients and furloughed clinical and non-clinical staff.

-Second, information blocking that hinders COVID-19 responses (and meets thresholds for intent, impact, lack of an applicable exception, etc.) should likely receive higher CMPs than information blocking with other impacts, reflecting the above factors as well as the importance of electronic health information to timely and effective COVID-19 prevention, mitigation, and care.
+Second, some Workgroup members have emphasized that information blocking that hinders COVID-19 responses (and meets thresholds for intent, impact, lack of an applicable exception, compliance with current law, etc.) should likely receive higher CMPs than information blocking with other impacts, reflecting the above factors as well as the importance of electronic health information to timely and effective COVID-19 prevention, mitigation, and care.

 Finally, although the number of patients and providers affected is a logical factor in assessing CMP levels, we urge OIG to also take great care to avoid creating de facto incentives for information blocking against smaller entities (with fewer providers and patients) as opposed to larger entities, especially as the smaller entities, many of whom may be in rural or underserved areas, may have fewer resources to engage effectively with potential information blockers.